Rebuilding and Repairing Relationships After Addiction

 The truth is that some relationships aren’t mendable.
 It’s significant to recognize that not all relationships can recuperate from the chaos that we’ve inflicted during active addiction.
 Some damage is irreparable and accepting the consequences of our past behaviors is necessary growth.

-We all lie, cheat, and steal, and we have to accept that we can’t always fix the problems of the past.
+We all lie, cheat, and steal, and we have to accept that we can’t always fix our past transgressions.
 Some of the people we’ve hurt don’t want to make amends with us, and learning to accept their points of view is significant.
 Some bridges are burnt beyond repair— all we can do is make peace with and grow from the experience.

 Being Patient and Purposeful